GiuliaSolinas/gsolinas/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I work on NLP and LLM models in production.
-My research contributions are related to organizational design and the digital transformation of organizations and platforms.
+I am a former academic with research contributions related to organizational design and the digital transformation of organizations and platforms.

 education:
   courses: